A Darn Fine Sandwich Featuring Applegate

 “While in Michigan with Roy for a weekend, I saw a sign that said, “Life is like a sandwich: you have to fill it with the best ingredients.”
 All I can say to that is YES.

-If you’ve followed me for a while, you know that even though I’m gluten free, one of my superpowers is making fabulous sandwiches.
+If you’ve followed me for a while, you know that even though I’m gluten-free, and one of my superpowers is making fabulous sandwiches.
 People always ask me why my sandwiches are so amazing.
 It’s because I curate each ingredient, from choosing fantastic salami, beautiful cheese and fabulous breads, to adding plenty of nocrumbsleft Magic Elixirs.
 This sandwich will be your hero!